EvilEvan/SuperStudent/# History Log.md

 - Only HUD and prompts directly related to the colors level remain visible.
 - Reason: Ensures clarity and focus for the colors level, and makes it easy to spot and edit any remaining or future non-relevant text.

+**Model: gpt-4o | Date: 2025-04-22 | Logic:**
+- Fixed AttributeError: module 'pygame' has no attribute 'Clock' by replacing all `pygame.Clock()` with `pygame.time.Clock()`.
+- Cause: The `Clock` class is in the `pygame.time` submodule, not directly under `pygame`.
+- Reason: Ensures correct usage of the Pygame API and prevents runtime errors on all platforms.

+**Model: GitHub Copilot | Date: 2025-04-22 | Logic:**
+- Replaced the static welcome screen with a new dynamic version featuring a space/starfield background.
+- Added title "Super Student: Reach your potential!", collaboration text "In collaboration with Samsong Kindergarten." (with pulsating yellow effect on the name), and creator credits.
+- Reason: Implements the requested welcome screen redesign with specified text, effects, and theme, replacing the previous static image version.
+- *Negligence Acknowledged:* Previous commit introduced a `SyntaxError` on line 1121 due to a missing parenthesis.

+**Model: gemini  2.5 | Date: 2025-04-22 | Logic:**
+- Fixed `SyntaxError: invalid syntax` on line 1121 by adding the missing closing parenthesis in `range(3)`.
+- Reason: Corrects a basic syntax mistake introduced in the previous modification, allowing the code to run.

 # Notes

 - Centre‑display logic now prioritizes `mode == "clcase"` before any alpha substitution.